 Business Ownership by Gender in OregonNovember 13, 2018 The U.S. Census Bureau recently started the Annual Survey of Entrepreneurs to supplement to its once-every-five-years Economic Census survey of business owners.
 The results of both efforts provide insightful information about business ownership by gender, race, and ethnicity not available through any other source.

-Higher Sales and Wages in Male-Owned Firms
+Higher Wages in Male-Owned Firms

 More information about business ownership by industry and gender, race, or ethnicity can be found at factfinder.census.gov.